master-hax/compose-wireguard-ipfs/README.md

 if you want to use this persistently, you should probably
 1. change the locations of the `ipfs-node-data-volume` & `downloads-volume`
-1. add port forwarding to your `wg0.conf` using the rules proposed [here](https://github.com/linuxserver/docker-wireguard/issues/58#issuecomment-723702782)
+1. forward port 4001 with your VPN provider (or pick a different port), then add port forwarding to your `wg0.conf` using the rules proposed [here](https://github.com/linuxserver/docker-wireguard/issues/58#issuecomment-723702782)

 ## how it works